joengelh/docker-centosserver/README.md

 if the container needs to be restarted and all the configuration done by ansible for example reversed, run ``docker-compose restart``

+the container is started attaching to a NFS share and ``cd``s into it upon login

 docker-compose can be installed using the ansible role:
 [go to github](https://github.com/joengelh/ansible-kvm/tree/main/roles/docker-compose)